mamacker/pi_to_potter/README.md

 - Create a fresh raspbian disk with the Desktop OS
 - Follow install instructions to get OpenCV 3.1
   - Run through the instructions found in: steps_taken.txt
-- Download the git
+- Download the git repository
 - run:
-  - python trained.py
+  - python magic_wand.py

 ## Using the v4l2 driver for camera control:
 The v4l2 driver allows you to dial in the exposure, brightness and more.